Skip to content ↓

 • Actors, dancers, directors, and designers: Submit up to three videos or images.
 10 minutes maximum total combined video time.

-• Screenwriters/playwrights: You may submit all or part of one or two scripts.
+• Screenwriters/playwrights: You may submit one or two scripts.
 Submissions should be no longer than 10 pages total.
 If your work was performed and recorded, you may submit up to 10 minutes total of video.

 • This portfolio option is meant for screenwriters/playwrights only.
 While MIT values creative writing, we do not currently offer a portfolio to review creative writing, essays, poetry, etc.